ambaxter/spatial-rs/README.md

 0.3.0:
 - [ ] Inevitable bug fixes
 - [ ] No public library interface changes (pub fn and type names only) unless bug fixes demand it
+- [ ] X-Tree: implement, document, test, and benchmark (moved to give me time to work on generic-bitset)
+- [ ] Optional bindings to rust-geo
 - [ ] Move the tree iterator code into macros?
 - [ ] Macro so users can create their own Shapes enum?
 - [ ] Example application - SLD2 application - insert point at mouse click to visualize the tree